Barry Davies: Personal life

 Davies makes no mention of when he was born, his early years or even his place of birth in his autobiography, although official public records give his place of birth as Islington in London.
 During the war he was evacuated to Gloucestershire.

 Davies lives in Datchet in Berkshire, England, with his wife, Penny, a former British Airways flight attendant, to whom he has been married since 1968.
 They have two children Giselle Davies Pettyfer, who was formerly the Head of Communications at the International Olympic Committee and Mark Davies, who became chairman of British Rowing in 2020.
 In an interview in 2011, Davies said that he enjoys playing golf and spending time with his family and grandchildren.

 Davies was awarded the MBE for services to sports broadcasting in the New Years Honours list published in December 2004.

-In an interview in 2015, Davies revealed the other sports that he would liked to have covered: "Well, I love cricket but I’m not Richie Benaud, who I think is still, by a street, the best commentator around.
-I enjoy watching the golfing Majors but I couldn’t compete with Peter Alliss.
+In an interview in 2015, Davies revealed the other sports that he would like to have covered: "Well, I love cricket but I'm not Richie Benaud, who I think is still, by a street, the best commentator around.
+I enjoy watching the golfing Majors but I couldn't compete with Peter Alliss.
 I enjoyed doing a wide range of sports in my time and learning from people who knew more about them than me."